Tourism in the United States: 19th century

-New York City, Chicago, Boston, Philadelphia, Washington, D.C., and San Francisco, all major US cities, attracted numerous tourists by the 1890s.
+New York City, Chicago, Boston, Philadelphia, Washington, D.C., and San Francisco were all attracting numerous tourists by the 1890s.
 New York's population grew from 300,000 in 1840 to 800,000 in 1850.
 Chicago experienced a dramatic increase from 4,000 residents in 1840 to 300,000 by 1870.

-Dictionaries first published the word 'tourist' sometime in 1800, when it referred to those going to Europe or making a round trip of natural wonders in New York and New England.
-The absence of urban tourism during the nineteenth century was in part because American cities lacked the architecture and art which attracted thousands to Europe.
+The word “tourist” originally referred to those going to Europe or viewing natural wonders in New York and New England.
+In the 19th century dictionaries began to publish the word.

+There was not much urban tourism during the 19th century, perhaps because American cities lacked the architecture and art which attracted thousands to Europe.
 American cities tended to offend the sensitive with ugliness and commercialism rather than inspire awe or aesthetic pleasure.
 Some tourists were fascinated by the rapid growth of the new urban areas: "It is an absorbing thing to watch the process of world-making; both the formation of the natural and the conventional world," wrote English writer Harriet Martineau in 1837.

 As American cities developed, new institutions to accommodate and care for the insane, disabled and criminal were constructed.
 The Hartford, Connecticut American School for the Deaf opened in 1817, Ossining, New York state prison (now known as Sing Sing) in 1825, the Connecticut State Penitentiary at Wethersfield in 1827, Mount Auburn Cemetery in 1831, the Perkins School for the Blind in 1832, and the Worcester State Hospital in 1833.
 These institutions attracted the curiosity of American and foreign visitors.
-The English writer and actress Fanny Kemble was an admirer of the American prison system who was also concerned that nature was being destroyed in favor of new developments.
+The English writer and actress Fanny Kemble, an admirer of the American prison system, was also concerned that nature was being destroyed in favor of new developments.
 Guidebooks published in the 1830s, 40s and 50s described new prisons, asylums and institutions for the deaf and blind, and urged tourists to visit these sights.

 Accounts of these visits written by Charles Dickens, Harriet Martineau, Lydia Sigourney and Caroline Gilman were published in magazines and travel books.
 Sigourney's Scenes in My Native Land (1845) included descriptions of her tour of Niagara Falls and other places of scenic interest with accounts of her visits to prisons and asylums.
 Many visited these institutions because nothing like them had existed before.
 The buildings which housed them were themselves monumental, often placed on hilltops as a symbol of accomplishment.